cj-hilder/ble-hr-tool/README.md

 - **Resting HR** as a dashed blue reference line (from the activity settings used in that session)
 - **Time axis** in mm:ss with auto-scaled gridlines
 - **HR axis** in bpm with auto-scaled gridlines
-- **Session metadata** in the header: date, time, activity type, duration, and average HR
+- **Session metadata** in the header: date, time, activity type, duration, average HR, etc
-- **Legend** showing only the states that actually occurred in the session
+- **Legend** showing the states that occurred in the session

 ---